Montrose Avenue station: Station layout

 This underground station has two tracks and two side platforms.
+Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 The mosaic band and name tablets on both platforms are of exquisite cut porcelain with vivid pastel shades of sky blue, cerulean blue, rose, yellow, maize and white, on a background of black, raspberry and greyed lavender.
 Hexagon "M" tablets run along the trim line at regular intervals.
 Blue stripes adorn the top and bottom of the tile band.
 Blue I-beam columns run along both platforms at regular intervals with alternating ones having the standard black name plate in white lettering.

 The Manhattan-bound platform has an abandoned ramp leading to the street.
 This is where BMT Standard cars were fed directly into the subway back in the 1920s.
 Remnants can be seen from the front of the passing trains.
 Underneath the Canarsie-bound platform is a small stairway to the tracks, giving evidence of a platform extension.